impossiblepjm/impossiblepjm.github.io/_posts/2017-05-28-sw-precache.md

 ### Precaching is NOT free

 So don’t precached everything.
 Sw-precache use a [“On Install — as a dependency”](https://jakearchibald.com/2014/offline-cookbook/#on-install-as-a-dependency) strategy for your precache configs.
-A huge list of requests would delay the time service worker finishing installing and, in addition, wastes users’ bandwidth and disk space.
+A huge list of requests would delay the time service worker finishing installing and, in addition, wastes users�?bandwidth and disk space.

 For instance, if you wanna build a offline-capable blogs.
 You had better not include things like `'posts/*.html` in `staticFileGlobs`.
 It would be a huge disaster to data-sensitive people if you have hundreds of posts.
 Use a Runtime Caching instead.

-### “App Shell”
+### “App Shell�?

 > A helpful analogy is to think of your App Shell as the code and resources that would be published to an app store for a native iOS or Android application.

-Though I always consider that the term “App Shell” is too narrow to cover its actual usages now, It is widely used and commonly known.
-I personally prefer calling them **“Web Installation Package”** straightforward because they can be truly installed into users’ disks and our web app can boot up directly from them in any network environments.
-The only difference between “Web Installation Package” and iOS/Android App is that we need strive to limit it within a reasonable size.
+Though I always consider that the term “App Shell�?is too narrow to cover its actual usages now, It is widely used and commonly known.
+I personally prefer calling them **“Web Installation Package�?* straightforward because they can be truly installed into users�?disks and our web app can boot up directly from them in any network environments.
+The only difference between “Web Installation Package�?and iOS/Android App is that we need strive to limit it within a reasonable size.

 Precaching is perfect for this kinda resources such as entry html, visual placeholders, offline pages etc., because they can be static in one version, small-sized, and most importantly, part of critical rendering path.
 We wanna put first meaningful paint ASAP to our user thus we precache them to eliminate HTTP roundtrip time.